beaujeant/beaujeant.github.io/AppSec101/lab.md

 * 1024 Mb RAM
 * 10 Gb Hard disk (VDI - Dynamically allocated)

-> Note: during the Ubuntu installation, make sure you select the right keyboard (use "Detect keyboard layout").
+> __Note__: during the Ubuntu installation, make sure you select the right keyboard (use "Detect keyboard layout").
 For the rest, you can choose whatever name, username, password and language.

 Once the VM deployed, open your terminal and update VM then install the VirtualBox Guest Addition: